swarshah/hyper-custom-touchbar/README.md

-# Hyper Custom Touchbar
+# Hyper Custom Touch Bar

-**hyper-custom-touchbar is a TouchBar plugin for [Hyper.app](https://hyper.is/)**.
-It replaces the TouchBar area with user-defined executable commands.
+**hyper-custom-touchbar is a Touch Bar plugin for [Hyper.app](https://hyper.is/)**.
+It replaces the Touch Bar area with user-defined executable commands.

 ## Install